A Bit of Fry & Laurie: "M'colleague"

-"No relation"

-A running gag in which either Fry or Laurie, after mentioning another character by name, follows with "no relation" as if implying that their names—which are invariably completely different from Fry and Laurie's names—would lead viewers into believing them to be a relative.

 Recurring characters

 Though the programme mostly consisted of one-time situations and sketches, a few characters appeared over several episodes and series.

 Alan

 Alan (Laurie) is hired as a secret agent by a mysterious organisation known only as 'The Department', before which he was a gun-runner, supply teacher, and Home Secretary.
 The character is a parody of several television shows of the 1970s, most prominently The Professionals.

 The Bishop and the Warlord

 The Bishop (Fry) and the Warlord (Laurie) first appear in series 1, episode 4.
 They are portrayed as the world's leading "light metal" band (as opposed to heavy metal).
 The Warlord (guitarist) is dressed as a typical rocker, whereas the Bishop (vocalist) is dressed in his normal vestments, and one black fingerless glove.
 He sings (or rather speaks) his songs from a pulpit.

 Control and Tony

 Control (Fry) and Tony Murchison (Laurie) are two excessively nice secret agents who first appear in series 1 of the show.
 Control is head of SIS, the British secret service.
 Tony Murchison is Subsection Chief of the East Germany and Related Satellites Desk, who brings Control his morning coffee.
 The characters discuss issues of national security with childish simplicity to parody the typically sparse details viewers were often afforded in British films of a similar genre.
 Much of the humour in these sketches arises from the stilted, amateurish, and inappropriate performance style.
 There were two written, but unaired, sketches featuring the pair, entitled "Spies Five" and "Spies/Twin"—the latter revealing that Control (whose real name was, in fact, Control) had a twin brother also named Control, who painted erotic murals in Earl's Court.
 The scripts for these sketches are available in the script-books.